toss/overlay-kit/docs/api/overlay/open.md

 }
 ```

-## onExit
+## exit

-The onExit function removes the overlay's information from memory.
-If you don't run onExit, the overlay's information remains in memory, so be sure to run onExit when the overlay is no longer in use.
+The exit function removes the overlay's information from memory.
+If you don't run exit, the overlay's information remains in memory, so be sure to run exit when the overlay is no longer in use.

 **If the modal provides props that are executed after the close animation ends.**